 On the upper edge of the case, the Cubot H1 has both the USB socket and the audio output.
 Thus, the Cubot H1 on the bottom has no connection options.
 The Bezel is perfectly average with 3mm.
 There are also three capacitive buttons underneath the display, and on the top there is a notification LED next to the loudspeaker, the front camera and the light sensor.
 However, this can not be changed in terms of color.

 The processing of the Cubot H1 convinced and overall makes the H1 a valuable impression.

-Cubot uses the H1 5.5 inch HD IPS display with a resolution of 1280 × 720 pixels.
+Cubot uses a 1 inch HD IPS display with a resolution of 5.5x1280 pixels for the H720.
 The PPI number is 267.
-Individual pixels are hardly recognizable at this resolution despite the 5.5 inch display.
-The colors of the display are strong, the maximum brightness is also good and also the display is extremely stable in viewing angle.
+With this resolution, individual pixels can hardly be recognized at this resolution despite a 5.5 inch display.
+The colors of the display are strong, the maximum brightness is also good and the display is extremely stable in viewing angles.